lawrennd/old_talks/_ml/includes/or-control-econometrics-statistics-ml.md

 \notes{For our biggest challenges, focusing on the differences between these fields is unhelpful, we should consider their strengths and how they overlap.
 Fundamentally all these fields are focused on taking the right action given the information available to us.
 They need to work in *synergy* for us to make progress.}

+\notes{While there is some discomfort in talking across field boundaries, it is critical to disconforming our current beliefs and generating the new techniques we need to address the challenges before us.}

 \recommendation{We should be aware of the limitations of a single tribal view of any of our problem sets.
 Where our modelling is dominated by one perspective (e.g. economics, OR, control, ML) we should ensure cross fertilization of ideas occurs through scientific review and team rotation mechanisms that embed our scientists (for a short period) in different teams across our organizations.}

 \newslide{Discomfort and Disconformation}